Modelling Global Trade with Optimal Transport: Abstract

 \section{Abstract}

 Global trade is shaped by a complex mix of factors beyond supply and demand, including tangible variables like transport costs and tariffs, as well as less quantifiable influences such as political and economic relations.
-Traditionally, economists model trade using gravity models, which rely on explicit covariates but often struggle to capture these subtler drivers of trade.
+Traditionally, economists model trade using gravity models, which rely on explicit covariates that might struggle to capture these subtler drivers of trade.
 In this work, we employ optimal transport and a deep neural network to learn a time-dependent cost function from data, without imposing a specific functional form.
-This approach consistently outperforms traditional gravity models in accuracy while providing natural uncertainty quantification.
-Applying our framework to global food and agricultural trade, we show that the global South suffered disproportionately from the war in Ukraine's impact on wheat markets.
-We also analyze the effects of free-trade agreements and trade disputes with China, as well as Brexit's impact on British trade with Europe, uncovering hidden patterns that trade volumes alone cannot reveal.
+This approach consistently outperforms traditional gravity models in accuracy and has similar performance to three-way gravity models, while providing natural uncertainty quantification.
+Applying our framework to global food and agricultural trade, we show that the Global South suffered disproportionately from the war in Ukraine's impact on wheat markets.
+We also analyse the effects of free-trade agreements and trade disputes with China, as well as Brexit's impact on British trade with Europe, uncovering hidden patterns that trade volumes alone cannot reveal.

 {\sffamily \textbf{Keywords}} \ Food and Agricultural Trade, Optimal Transport, Econometrics, Neural Networks, Deep Learning

 \hrule